awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 `ECS_POLL_METRICS`
 Example values: `true` \| `false`
-Default value on Linux: `false`
+Default value on Linux: `true` \(see description below\)
-Default value on Windows: `false`
+Default value on Windows: `true` \(see description below\)
 Whether to poll or stream when gathering CloudWatch metrics for tasks\.
+In agent versions prior to 1\.40\.0, the default value was `false`\.
+Starting with agent version 1\.40\.0, the default value is `true`\.
+Setting `ECS_POLL_METRICS` to false will result in high CPU utilization by the agent, dockerd, and containerd when your Amazon EC2 instance is hosting multiple containers\.

 `ECS_POLLING_METRICS_WAIT_DURATION`
 Example values: `30s`